 Welcome to Mahy Crane Hire, Whakatane

 Mahy Crane Hire provides crane hire services to the Bay of Plenty and Waikato.
-Cranes from 10 to 170 Tonnes.
-Additional services include tiltup, precast panel erection and heavy lift planning.
+We have cranes from 10 to 170 Tonnes and a hiab truck.

 Hiab Truck Hire

 Mahy Crane Hire proudly employs their crew from the Eastern Bay of Plenty and encourage you to support local too.